-Canteen $25-$65 Get this first… you’ll need it.
+Canteen $25-$65 Get this first; you will need it.

-Tin cup $10-$30 depends on the size and how it’s made.
+Tin cup $10-$30 depends on the size and how it is made.

 Tin plate $9-$20 you gotta eat.

 Eating utensils $4-$25

 Haversack $15-$50 plain or tarred this is for rations only.

 Waist belt $30-$50 with a buckle.

 Cartridge box $40-$165 depends on the maker.

 Hat $50-$150 depends on preference, many varieties here.

 Shirt $25-$70 many varieties here as well.

 Frock coat $150-$280 or a Shell jacket $130-$205

-Note: You’re now set up to fight with the company musket.
+Note: You are now set up to fight with the company musket.
 Next, though, you will eventually need a gum blanket or oil

 cloth $35-$100.
 They are nice to have when it rains, and also used for a ground cover.

 New or used, this is the big item.
-You’ll need a three-banded musket.
+You will need a three-banded musket.
 Choices are the .69 cal.
 Springfield, the .58

 cal.
 Enfield (from England) or the .58 cal.
 Springfield.
 Prices have gone way up in recent years.
 Muskets cost anywhere

 from about $630-$900.
 You will also need a bayonet and scabbard $40-$160.
-We’ve got two company muskets (Enfield and Springfield),
+We have got two company muskets (Enfield and Springfield),

 and a couple of extras that belong to members.
 These are made available to company members and recruits on a first come first

 This should be the last items you get.
 Many of us have the infantry A frame type tent that comfortably accommodates two

 you need for the event in a blanket roll or knapsack.
 Real Confederates went this way all the time.